Inge van Dijk: House of Representatives (2021–present)

 Van Dijk ran for member of parliament during the 2021 general election, being placed fourth on the CDA's party list.
 In November 2020 – shortly after her position had been announced – she stepped down as CDA Brabant chair.
 She was elected, receiving 16,851 preference votes, and was sworn into office on 31 March.
-Van Dijk is the CDA's spokesperson for economic affairs, the interior (excluding housing), the financial sector, and sport (formerly also kingdom relations), and she is on the Committees for Digital Affairs, Economic Affairs and Climate Policy, Finance, the Interior, Kingdom Relations, and Public Expenditure as well as on the Procedure Committee.
+Van Dijk was the CDA's spokesperson for economic affairs, the interior, finances, and sports.
 In the House, she proposed to provide €10 million per year in funding from the national government for local political parties next to the already existing €27 million in funding for national parties.
 She also wanted to spend part of a fund from the European Union on providing free Internet for people with a low income.
+In 2023, Van Dijk complained the government was treating sports clubs and other associations too much like commercial businesses, threatening their existence, and she stressed their importance for society.
+She suggested several measures to aid the organizations such as exempting them from sales tax, increasing the compensation for volunteers, and having the government pay the first year of membership for new inhabitants.